Beast King GoLion: The GoLion team

 Nickname: Quiet (黙り, Danmari) Takashi was the original second-in-command.
 He piloted the Blue Lion and wore a black uniform.
 He is approximately the same age as Akira.
 In episode 6, he was wounded during an attack by Honerva and later died from his injuries.
 He was given a hero's burial.
-Princess Fala replaced him as the Blue Lion's pilot.
+Princess Farla replaced him as the Blue Lion's pilot.
 He had a younger brother named Ryou, who, along with Princess Amue, joined the heroes in the fight against the Galra Empire.
 Ryou also perished in battle.
 "Shirogane" is based on the Japanese word for silver.